Samineh-Naghavi/Prediction-Loan-Repayments-by-Classification-Models/README.md

 ## Dataset Explanation
 This repository contains Python implementation of the supervised learning algorithms selected for predicting Loan repayments.

 In this project, publicly available data from LendingClub.com.are explored.
 Lending Club connects borrowers with investors.
-Hopefully, as an investor you would want to invest in people who showed a profile of having a high probability of payback.
-An optimised model that will help predict this packback is highly desirable.
+Hopefully, any investor would want to invest in people who showed a profile of having a high probability of payback.
+An optimised model that will help predict this packback is then highly desirable.

 Lending club had a very interesting year in 2016, so let's check out some of their data and keep the context in mind. lending data from 2007-2010 are used in an attempt to classify and predict whether or not the borrower paid back their loan in full.
 You can download the data from here or just use the csv already provided as it has been cleaned of NA values.